kubecost/docs/kubecost-cloud-gcp-marketplace-install.md

-# Kubecost Cloud GCP Marketplace Install
+# Kubecost Cloud GCP Marketplace Licensing

-Kubecost Cloud is [available on GCP Marketplace](https://console.cloud.google.com/marketplace/product/kubecost-public/kubecost-cloud) and can be installed in minutes.
-This guide will take you through the installation and getting set up on Kubecost Cloud.
+Kubecost Cloud is [available for licensing on GCP Marketplace](https://console.cloud.google.com/marketplace/product/kubecost-public/kubecost-cloud) and can be installed in minutes.
+This guide will take you through licensing through GCP Marketplace, and next steps for setting up Kubecost Cloud.

+Kubecost currently offers 30 days of Kubecost Cloud free without licensing fees.

 ## Prerequisites

-* Set up a Google Cloud account
+* Set up a Google Cloud account with an attached [billing account](https://cloud.google.com/billing/docs/how-to/create-billing-account).
-* Have a Project with at least one GCP cluster and a [billing account](https://cloud.google.com/billing/docs/how-to/create-billing-account).
 * [Set up a Kubecost Cloud account](kubecost-cloud/cloud-installation-and-onboarding.md#creating-a-user-account)

-## GCP Marketplace install guide
+## GCP Marketplace licensing guide

-On the [Product details page for Kubecost](https://console.cloud.google.com/marketplace/product/kubecost-public/kubecost-cloud), select _Get Started_.
-You will be taken to the Agreements page.
-Confirm the Project you want Kubecost Cloud associated with, then agree to the terms and agreements.
-After agreeing to terms, you can return to the product page or select _Deploy_ to begin installation.
+On the [Product details page for Kubecost](https://console.cloud.google.com/marketplace/product/kubecost-public/kubecost-cloud), select _Subscribe_.
+You will be taken to an Order Summary page.

-### Deploying Kubecost on GKE

-Provide all necessary details about your environment for Kubecost to install successfully:

-* Existing Kubernetes Cluster: Select an existing cluster in your Project from the dropdown, or create a new cluster.
-Kubecost Cloud supports multi-cluster environments, however you must first choose a singular cluster on which to install Kubecost Cloud.
-* Namespace: Select a namespace from the dropdown in which to deploy the application.
-* App instance name: Provide a name for the application instance to be created within the above namespace.

-There are checkboxes below for optional configuration.
-All features are disabled by default, and should only be enabled based on your environment needs.
-Enter names for both a Prometheus Service Account and Cost-analyzer Service Account to be created (set to _default_).
-Finally, select _Deploy_.

-You will be taken to the Applications page of GCP's Kubernetes Engine while Kubecost Cloud install.
-Be patient will it loads.
-Select _Manage on Provider_ on the Kubecost Cloudonce the option becomes available.
-This will take you to the Kubecost Cloud home page.
-Log in with your Kubecost Cloud account.
+Under "1.
+Select Plan", the default plan should be Cloud Pro, and the default usage fee should be USD 0.167 per node per day.
+You can use the Pricing Calculator in the right sidebar to determine estimated costs by providing estimated timeframe of usage from 1 day to 1 year, and total node count.

+Under "2.
+Purchase Details", select the billing account you wish to associate Kubecost Cloud with from the dropdown.

+Under "3.
+Terms", read and agree to the terms and conditions, which include Google Cloud Marketplace Terms of Service as well as the Kubecost Terms of Service.
+Then, select _Subscribe_.
+Wait a moment while your order request is processed.
+Select _Go to Product Page_ in the pop-up which should appear once the order has been sent to Kubecost.
+If you have not already, select _Sign up with provider_ on the product page and provide all necessary user info to get your Kubecost Cloud account set up.
+Purchase orders should be automatically processed.
+Refresh the product page until you see _Manage on Provider_.
+Selecting this will take you from GCP Marketplace to the Kubecost Cloud login page.

+You should now have access to the Kubecost Cloud dashboard.

+## Next steps

+After having licensed Kubecost Cloud, you are able to install the Kubecost Cloud Agent onto all clusters you want to receive cost metrics for.
+See our existing [Kubecost Cloud Installation and Onboarding](/kubecost-cloud/cloud-installation-and-onboarding.md) guide for help getting started.

+Note that licensing of Kubecost Cloud through GCP Marketplace will not directly integrate GCP into your Kubecost Cloud environment.
+For more information, see our [GCP Cloud Integration guide](/kubecost-cloud/kubecost-cloud-cloud-billing-integrations/kubecost-cloud-gcp-integration.md).